torch-core/tep-vault-standard/TEPs-Vault.md

     - Key MUST be the Jetton Master address.
     - Value MUST be the vault's Jetton Wallet address for that asset.
     - MUST include entries for all Jetton assets managed.
+    - MUST NOT be present if the asset is TON.
   - **Type**: `Dict<Address, Address>`

 - **`assetWalletsDict`**